House passes NSA spying bill after Trump tweets cause confusion

 After the vote Thursday, Ryan, asked about his conversation with the president, said Trump’s concerns regarded other parts of the law.

 “It’s well known that he has concerns about the domestic FISA law.
 That’s not what we’re doing today.
-Today was 702, which is a different part of that law ...
+Today was 702, which is a different part of that law. ...
 He knows that and he, I think, put out something that clarifies that,” Ryan told reporters.

-Asked by Reuters at a conference in New York about Trump’s tweets, Rob Joyce, the top White House cyber official, said there was no confusion within Oval Office about the value of the surveillance program and that there have been no cases of it being used improperly for political purposes.
+Asked by Reuters at a conference in New York about Trump’s tweets, Rob Joyce, the top White House cyber official, said there was no confusion within the Oval Office about the value of the surveillance program and that there have been no cases of it being used improperly for political purposes.

+Trump’s tweets on surveillance marked the second time this week that he appeared to veer from the administration’s position.
+During a meeting on Tuesday to discuss immigration with a bipartisan group of legislators he initially voiced support when Democratic Senator Dianne Feinstein suggested a “clean” bill to protect undocumented immigrants brought to the United States as children.

+House Majority Leader Kevin McCarthy pointed out that a “clean” bill would not include the security and border wall that Trump has insisted be part of any immigration plan.

 Without congressional action, legal support for Section 702 will expire next week, although intelligence officials say it could continue through April.